Choose a colour combintion to give he most comfortable contrast.

 The meeting rooms are available on a first-come, first served basis.
 Reservations must be made in writing, on the Meeting Room Application, and are accepted on a school-year basis (September to August).
 This time frame was chosen because it coincides with the organizational and planning year for most community groups.
 Reservations may be made beginning June 15 for the upcoming school year, encompassing September 1 through August 31.
 The Application Form must be submitted each year, for specific date(s).

-Alcoholic beverages and smoking are NOT permitted in the Library.
+Alcoholic beverages, smoking, and the use of smokeless tobacco products, electronic cigarettes or vaping devices are NOT permitted in the Library.

 All meetings shall be open to the general community.
 If there are any inquiries regarding your meeting the applicant's name and telephone number will be given as contact information.